sunchezz89/imatic-relayboard-controller/README.md

 ### Commandline Usage
 For command line usage start the jar with the `java -jar` option in the folder where you put the Jar file.
+The CLI is working with relay numbers from 1-16.
+Internally the API is working with typical numbers from 0-15.

 ##### Example set States
 ```